 The first step in getting over this kind of self-comparison trap is noticing that you are in it.
 “Next, turn up your compassion,” says Kite, “not only for yourself and your complicated humanness and imperfection, but also for those you’re comparing yourself to.”
 We all know from our own social media behaviors that what gets posted is not the full story.

-This applies if you are comparing yourself and feel like you’re coming out on top, too.
+Give yourself and the people you see online a break.
 “Even if you are comparing yourself to someone who you feel better than in whatever way, you still come up short because you will feel less unity with other women, more loneliness, and more self-consciousness,” says Kite.
+“The antidote to comparison is compassion.”

 2. Unfollow or mute accounts that cause you distress.